Cloud Readiness

 - Simplified syntax (e.g., no

-- Development via ADT or browser-based tools, but no SE80
+- Development with ADT or browser-based tools — no SE80

-SAP recommends developing all new applications in ABAP Cloud.
+SAP recommends building all new applications with ABAP Cloud.

 Is abap2UI5 Cloud Ready?